bvanhoewijk/AoC2025/README.md

 Goal is to solve fun programming exercises to improve my coding skills.

 ---
+## Day 04: ⭐⭐
+- [x] Part 1: loop through coordinates.
+Trick was not to loop through the grid.
+- [x] Part 2: loop through coordinates with While loop.
+I found this one way easier than Part 2 of yesterday.

 ## Day 03: ⭐⭐
 - [x] Part 1: argmax
 - [x] Part 2: Very difficult with argmax in a sliding window.
 I needed help from reddit for this one.